sugoiJS/mongoDB/README.md

 ## Introduction
-SugoiJS™ is a minimal modular framework.
+SugoiJS is a minimal modular framework.

-SugoiJS™ gives you the ability to use only what you need and do it fast.
+SugoiJS gives you the ability to use only what you need and do it fast.

-this is a standalone module that can be functional on its own (as all of the SugoiJS™ modules).
+this is a standalone module that can be functional on its own (as all of the SugoiJS modules).

 Sugoi mongoDB package provides ORM solutions for mongoDB.